ThisIsNoahEvans/ThisIsNoahEvans.github.io/README.md

-# NoahEvans.me
+# ThisIsNoahEvans.github.io
-## The repo for my secondary domain

-## About
-This repo contains the code for my seconday domain, [noahevans.me](https://noahevans.me).
-I don't currently plan to use it for much, but this may change in the future.
+## GitHub Pages home page

+#### I'll be using this domain for something in the future.
+Stay tuned!

 ### View my main website [here.](https://www.itsnoahevans.co.uk)